Jan 3, 2019

 Looking at pictures without knowing what you're looking at can be frustrating when surfing Instagram, especially when you see something interesting and want to know more.
 So why would you leave your followers in the dark?

-You don't have to outright avoid the really popular ones, like #instadaily and #instagood, but know that it's very competitive to rank for these tags as hundreds of millions of people use them.
-The more popular and generic a hashtag is, the harder it is to get noticed by the people you want interacting with your posts.
+You don't have to outright avoid the really popular ones, such as #instadaily and #instagood, but know that it's very competitive to rank for these tags as hundreds of millions of people use them.
+The more popular and generic a hashtag is, the harder it is to get noticed by the people who you want to interact with your posts.

 Choose hashtags that are relevant to your interests and industry.
 You can also make your own hashtags or put a spin on a trending topic.
 You can type a hashtag into or below your caption and Instagram will suggest other hashtags for you to use.

 Customize your hashtags for each post to the subject of each post, and that will help more of your posts to get seen by the right Instagram users.

 The best way to attract followers on Instagram is not just through posting, but posting at optimal times when you get more impressions and interactions.
 Though Instagram uses an algorithmic timeline, optimal posting times are still relevant to the algorithm.

 You can check your Instagram insights to know when the majority of your followers are online.
 Click on the profile tab and then the bar chart icon to check out those insights.
 If you know your followers are online more in the morning, post something to brighten their day.
 If they’re scrolling at night, you can save your networking for after work hours.